-The European Commission's policy fosters a trusting, lawful and innovation-driven online platforms' environment in the EU.
-To this end, the Commission identified key areas of interests in its May 2016 Communication on Online Platforms.
+The European Commission's policy fosters a trusting, lawful and innovation-driven environment for online platforms in the EU.
+To this end, the Commission identified key areas of interest in its May 2016 Communication on Online Platforms.
 The guiding policy principles are:

 - A level playing field for comparable digital services;

 - Ensure responsible behaviour of online platforms to protect core values;

 - Foster trust, transparency and ensure fairness on online platforms;

 - Keep markets open and non-discriminatory to foster a data-driven economy.